-As “helping professionals,” people who choose careers in psychology, forensic psychology, and human services are all motivated by a desire to make a positive difference in the lives of individuals, families, and communities in need.
+As “helping professionals,” people who choose careers in psychology and human services are all motivated by a desire to make a positive difference in the lives of individuals, families, and communities in need.
 Psychologists, forensic psychologists, and human services managers work with different populations across a broad range of settings, including:

-All three online bachelor’s degrees in psychology, forensic psychology, and human services will prepare you to continue your education at the master’s and doctoral levels, helping you gain advanced skills that can help you go further in your career.
+Both online bachelor’s degrees in psychology and human services will prepare you to continue your education at the master’s and doctoral levels, helping you gain advanced skills that can help you go further in your career.
 However, to ensure you choose the right bachelor’s degree program for the specific career you desire, it’s important to compare the most important features and career options of each degree.

 An online bachelor’s in psychology degree program provides a broad overview of the field of psychology and introduces you to different theories, approaches, and perspectives in the field.
-Some bachelor of science in psychology programs also give you the option to choose a concentration so you can focus on the area that interests you most—for example, addiction or criminal justice.
+Some bachelor of science in psychology programs also give you the option to choose a concentration so you can focus on the area that interests you most—for example, addiction, criminal justice or forensic psychology.
 A psychology degree can prepare you for a variety of interesting entry-level positions such as alcohol counselor, case management aide, or social services liaison.*

 If you are interested in helping improve the lives of individuals and communities that are facing serious issues that endanger them or affect their quality of life, an online bachelor’s degree in human services can teach you specific skills for becoming their advocate and a positive change agent.
 Coursework focuses on topics like prevention, remediation of problems, conflict resolution, and improved delivery of essential services.
 A human services degree can prepare you for rewarding positions such as community support worker, child advocate, community activist, parole officer, or mental health support or aide.* This degree also gives you a foundation to pursue an MS in Human and Social Services, and, ultimately, a PhD in Human and Social Services.